Generalized $b$-symbol weights of Linear Codes and $b$-symbol MDS Codes: Introduction

 In 2011, motivated by the limitations of the reading process in high density data storage systems, Cassuto and Blaum \cite{CB} introduced a new metric framework, named symbol-pair distance, to protect against pair errors in symbol-pair read channels, where the outputs are overlapping pairs of symbols.
-In \cite{C}, the authors established a Singleton-type bound for symbol-pair codes and constructed MDS symbol-pair codes (meeting this Singleton-type bound).
-Several works have been done on the constructions of MDS symbol-pair codes, see, for example, \cite{CLL}, \cite{D}, \cite{KZL} and \cite{LG}.
+They \cite{CB} also established relationships between the minimum Hamming distance and the minimum pair distance of the code, and obtained lower and upper bounds on the code sizes by using symbol-pair distance.
+In \cite{C}, the authors established a Singleton-like bound for symbol-pair codes and constructed MDS symbol-pair codes (meeting this Singleton-like bound).
+Several works have been done on the constructions of MDS symbol-pair codes (see, for example, \cite{CLL}, \cite{CJK}, \cite{D}, \cite{KZL}, \cite{KZZLC}, \cite{LG} \cite{ML1} and \cite{ML2}).
 In \cite{DNSS} and \cite{DWLS}, the authors calculated the symbol-pair distances of repeated-root constacyclic codes of lengths $p^s$ and $2p^s$, respectively.
-Yaakobi, Bruck and Siegel \cite{YBS} generalized the notion of symbol-pair weight to $b$-symbol weight.
-Ding, Zhang and Ge \cite{DZ} established a Singleton-type bound for $b$-symbol codes and introduced a construction method using projective geometry for $b$-MDS codes.
-But there is an improvement for the Singleton-type bound for $b$-symbol codes of \cite{DZ} which we give in Theorem~\ref{pair monotonicity}, the linear codes meeting this new bound is called $b$-MDS code in our paper (see Def~\ref{bmds}) .
+In 2016, Yaakobi, Bruck and Siegel \cite{YBS} generalized the notion of symbol-pair weight to $b$-symbol weight.
 Yang, Li and Feng \cite{YL} showed the Plotkin-like bound for the $b$-symbol weight and presented a construction on irreducible cyclic codes and constacyclic codes meeting the Plotkin-like bound.

-The notion of generalized Hamming weights appeared in the 1970's and has become an important research object in coding theory after Wei's work \cite{W} in 1991.
+On the other hand, the notion of generalized Hamming weights appeared in the 1970's and has become an important research object in coding theory after Wei's work \cite{W} in 1991.
 Wei \cite{W} showed that the generalized Hamming weight hierarchy of linear codes has a close connection with cryptography.
-Since then, lots of works have been done in computing and describing the generalized Hamming weight hierarchies of certain codes, see, for example, \cite{B}, \cite{JFW}, \cite{TV} and \cite{YF}.
-In \cite{LP}, they introduced the notion of generalized pair weights of linear codes and gave some bounds for generalized pair weights.
-We unify their work \cite{LP} \cite{W} to generalized $b$-weights of linear codes for $1\leq b \leq n$ and give some properties of generalized $b$-weights in our paper.
+Since then, lots of works have been done in computing and describing the generalized Hamming weight hierarchies of certain linear codes (see, for example, \cite{B}, \cite{JFW}, \cite{TV} and \cite{YF}).
+In \cite{LP}, we introduced the notion of generalized pair weights of linear codes, which is a generalization of minimum symbol-pair weights of linear codes, we obtained some bounds for generalized pair weights and gave an application of generalized pair weights of linear codes to symbol-pair read wire-tap channels of type II.